Chicken Egg Color Chart by Breed | Complete Guide

 Chicken Egg Color Chart by Breed

-Chickens come in many different breeds, and each breed can lay a different color of eggs.
+Chickens come in many different breeds, and each breed can lay a different color.
 Just like people can have different hair or eye colors, chickens can lay eggs that are white, brown, blue, or even green!

 Knowing which breed lays which color of eggs can be really helpful, especially if you’re trying to predict what color eggs you’ll get from certain chickens.